 2. Cold Perms for Tighter, Voluminous Curls

 The cold technique is appropriate for those seeking tighter and more defined coils.
 Your tresses will also take on a moist appearance.
 It is definitely a more dramatic coil style as they are able to start close to the roots without risking burns.
-However, the lack of heat application also means that the effects tend to last only up to three months.
-For best results, you may require monthly follow up sessions with your stylist.
 The behaviour of the waves is also reversed.
 For coils created with the alkaline treatment, they are more obvious when wet and loose when your tresses are dry.

-What Is The Level of Maintenance and Aftercare Required?
+What Is The Level of Styling and Aftercare Required?

 Your curls will stand a better chance at staying as luscious and as wavy if you ensure their high moisture levels.
 Neglecting to nourish your locks will cause them to dry out and become more frizzy than defined.
 Hence, do invest in conditioners and masks for your wavy locks.
 However, do stay away from creamy lotions that may weigh the locks down and make it harder to retain its pattern.
 You should also give your hair time to heal and grow stronger after the salon session.
 Hence, you are recommended to avoid other processes for the next few months.
 Heat styling at home should be avoided as far as possible, in order to reduce damage to the cuticle.
 If you must, the temperature must be kept lower to prevent shocking your cuticles and drying out the moisture from your locks.

 2. Hot Perms Need Less Aftercare